rstudio/rstudio/src/cpp/server/fonts/README.md

 `/etc/rstudio/fonts` does.
 In the case where a font exists in both folders, the user font overrides the system font.

-It is also possible to set a default font for all RStudio Server users using the `server_editor_font` option.
+It is also possible to set a default font for all RStudio Server users using the `server_editor_font_enabled` and `server_editor_font` options in `rstudio-prefs.json`..
 See the *Session User Settings* chapter of the RStudio Server Pro Administration Guide for more information.

 Browser Fonts
 -------------